 During construction, water would be used for road construction, concrete mixing, dust suppression, and fire protection.
-A total of approximately 123 AF of water would be used during construction, a breakdown of water usage on the Reservation is as follows:
+A total of approximately 123 AF of water would be used during construction.
+A breakdown of water usage for the Campo Wind Facilities is as follows:

-- 1. Foundation Concrete Mixing It is estimated approximately 36 AF of water would be required for concrete mixing, to be prepared on-site with the batch plant. - 2.
-Dust Suppression During Construction It is estimated that a total of 87 AF would be used for dust suppression during construction, including access road grading and construction.
+- 1. Foundation Concrete Mixing It is estimated approximately 36 AF of water would be required for concrete mixing during construction, to be prepared on site at the batch plant. - 2.
+Dust Suppression It is estimated that a total of 87 AF would be used for dust suppression during construction, including access road grading and construction.
 Magnesium chloride, a natural element, would be applied during construction of access roads to reduce fugitive dust and the need for water during this phase. - 3.
-Fire Protection (Construction) The Project would be equipped with up to three water trucks each of 4,000-gallon capacity during construction.
+Fire Protection The Project would be equipped with up to three water trucks, each of 4,000-gallon capacity, during construction.